collects/silk/readme.txt

 I. Description

-This package contains files for compilation and evaluation of the fixed point SILK SDK library.
+This package contains files for compilation and evaluation of the floating point SILK SDK library.
 The following is included in this package:

-    o Source code for the fixed point SILK SDK library o Source code for creating encoder and decoder executables o Test vectors
+    o Source code for the floating point SILK SDK library o Source code for creating encoder and decoder executables o Test vectors
     o Comparison tool